 10) Street Fighter (1994)

 Video game movie madness continued in 1994 with the screen adaption of Street Fighter.
-Without a whole load of plot to develop, it’s clear Street Fighter’s production team had a whole load of fun bringing the game’s colourful characters to life.
-A hilarious and campy cast including Jean-Claude Van Damme, Raul Julia and Kylie Minogue help Street Fighter exist as a snapshot of the early ‘90s.
+Without a whole load of a plot to develop, it’s clear Street Fighter’s production team had a whole load of fun bringing the game’s colorful characters to life.
+A hilarious and campy cast including Jean-Claude Van Damme, Raul Julia, and Kylie Minogue help Street Fighter exist as a snapshot of the early ‘90s.